Prince Harry slams Buckingham Palace in phone-hacking case

 “The evidence I have seen shows that Associated’s journalists are criminals with journalistic powers which should concern every single one of us,” said Harry, who has been attending court with some of the other claimants for a four-day preliminary hearing in their case against Associated Newspapers.

-Harry said he had been “vaguely” aware of phone-hacking in 2005 when it came to light the royal correspondent and a private investigator working for the defunct News of the World tabloid, part of Rupert Murdoch’s News Group Newspapers (NGN), were targeting the phones of royal aides.
+Harry said he had been “vaguely” aware of phone-hacking in 2005 when it was revealed the royal correspondent and a private investigator working for the defunct News of the World tabloid, part of Rupert Murdoch’s News Group Newspapers, were targeting the phones of royal aides.

 “I became aware that I had a claim that I could bring against NGN in 2018,” his statement said.